andreas-abel/MeMin/README.md

 The following options can be specified:

     -r:         if no reset state is specified, any state might be a reset state (otherwise, the first state is assumed to be the reset state)
     -np:        do not include the 'partial solution' in the SAT problem
     -nl:        like -np, but does also not use the size of the 'partial solution' as a lower bound (i.e., does not need the partial solution at all)
+    -v {0,1}:   verbosity level

 ## Evaluation Results